BandaySajid/gateway-app/docs/docs/index.md

     ```

     This header tells Amplizard which host configuration to apply to the incoming request, ensuring the correct rate limiting rules are enforced.

+    **Rate Limited Response:**

+    When a request is rate limited, Amplizard gateway will return a 200 status code with the following JSON body:

+    ```json
+    {
+      "status": "ratelimited",
+      "code": 429,
+      "message": "Too many requests, slow down."
+    }
+    ```